 Epithelioid mesothelioma is the most common type of mesothelioma.
 It makes up about 50-70 percent of all cases.

-Did You Know?
 Epithelioid mesothelioma comes with a better survival rate than other cell types.
 This type of mesothelioma has also had the most research done on it.
-So there is a better understanding about what kind of treatment works best.
+So there is a better understanding of what kind of treatment works best.

 Cell Description and Behavior: